The 9 Most Beautiful Mountain Lakes in Montana

 Boating, fishing, swimming, and taking in the state’s natural beauty are common pastimes on the best lakes in Montana.
 But perhaps the most beautiful lakes in the world sit atop mountains.
 They don’t just let you enjoy refreshing cold waters; they also let you experience nature’s finest air, see beyond the mountain’s overlooking terrain, surround yourself with towering pine trees, and, most importantly, take you on a thrilling hike.
 Whatever it is you are seeking in mountain lakes, Montana has a fair share of those.
 Below, we will uncover 9 of Montana’s most beautiful mountain lakes.

-9 Most Beautiful Mountain Lakes in Montana
+Discover the 9 Most Beautiful Mountain Lakes in Montana

 1. Pine Creek Lake

-Pine Creek Lake is a 31-acre pristine body of water in Paradise Valley, about ten miles south of Livingston, MT.
+Pine Creek Lake is a 31-acre pristine body of water in Paradise Valley, about 10 miles south of Livingston, MT.
 Gaining an elevation of 3,400 feet in five miles, the trail suddenly opens into a wide basin with sweeping views of Paradise Valley just as the air is truly drained out of your lungs.
 The trail passes three more of these views, providing sceneries of further waterfalls and wildflowers as it skirts the edge of imposing granite walls.
 The journey to the breathtaking, icy alpine lake is worthwhile, and there are a few spots for camping around it.

 2. Ramshorn Lake